Energy transition: Social impacts

-Coal mining is economically important in some regions, and a transition to renewables would decrease its viability and could have severe impacts on the communities that rely on this business.
-Not only do these communities face energy poverty already, but they also face economic collapse when the coal mining businesses move elsewhere or disappear altogether.
+As such, these communities may face economic collapse when the coal mining businesses move elsewhere or disappear altogether.
 This broken system perpetuates the poverty and vulnerability that decreases the adaptive capacity of coal mining communities.
 Potential mitigation could include expanding the program base for vulnerable communities to assist with new training programs, opportunities for economic development and subsidies to assist with the transition.

 Increasing energy prices resulting from an energy transition may negatively impact developing countries including Vietnam and Indonesia.

 Increased mining for lithium, cobalt, nickel, copper, and other critical minerals needed for expansion of renewable energy infrastructure has created increased environmental conflict and environmental justice issues for some communities.